Exploring the Latent Space of CLIP-like Models Using Inter-Modal Pairs

 The previous sections taught us about the modality gap, where it comes from, and ways to close it.
 We also gave reasons for why closing the gap might be beneficial and now demonstrate how closing the modality gap can help with analyzing multi-modal data.
 We also introduced a handy new way of visualizing latent space embeddings and utilize this again in the following analyses.
 Finally, we also want to mention that there are ways to visually close the modality gap (i.e., without actually closing the gap in the embedding space), for example using UMAP’s out-of-sample extension (see Appendix).

-Using the previously introduced techniques, we implemented an interactive prototype called “Amumo” (Analyze Multi-Modal Models).
+Using the previously introduced techniques, we implemented an interactive prototype called “Amumo” (Analyze Multi-Modal Models) (archived version).
 Users can switch between models, explore the similarity heatmap and scatter plot visualizations, manually close the modality gap, and try various projection methods.

 We can look into semantic subsets of data by filtering instances based on their captions.
 The following example shows the visualizations for the subset that contains the substring "dog".
 We notice that some lines in the similarity matrix have a darker color.
 When hovering over those darker lines, we can see that most of these instances correspond to images and texts about "hot dogs" or other images that do not show a dog or where a dog is in an uncommon setting.
 To make this even more obvious, we can use the "Cluster matrix by similarity" function that reorders the similarity heatmap such that similar lines are grouped together.
 One cluster that stands out in all three CLIP-like models is the "hot dog" cluster.
 However, we can also see clusters for "dog and frisbee", "dog and bed", or "dog and car".